ReflectionHLE/ReflectionHLE/notes-restoration.md

 title, based on the SNES port of Wolfenstein 3D.
-It was followed by the DOS port, based on the original Wolfenstein 3D codebase for DOS, while a few features from the original SNES title were implemented, like an auto-map and an aresnal of up to 6 feeders (weapons), including hand feeding.
+It was followed by the DOS port, based on the original Wolfenstein 3D codebase for DOS, while a few features from the original SNES title were implemented, like an auto-map and an arsenal of up to 6 feeders (weapons), including hand feeding.

 There are also a couple of more variable and functions names "borrowed" off other sources and used for the recreation of Wolfenstein 3D v1.0, although